iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 - Modify hyperparameters or other dependencies (input data, source code, commands to execute, etc.).
 Leave these changes un-committed in Git.
-- Run and [save experiments](#save-experiments).
-The results are reflected in your <abbr>workspace</abbr>, and tracked automatically.
+- Run and [save experiments].
+The results are reflected in your
+  <abbr>workspace</abbr>, and tracked automatically.
 - Review and [compare] experiments in a [GUI] or from the command line with `dvc exp show`, using `dvc metrics` and `dvc plots` to identify the best one(s).
 Repeat 🔄
 - Make certain experiments [persistent] by committing their results to Git.
 This lets you repeat the process from that point.

+[save experiments]: #saving-experiments
 [compare]: /doc/user-guide/experiment-management/comparing-experiments
+[gui]: #work-with-dvc-experiments-from-a-gui
 [persistent]: /doc/user-guide/experiment-management/persisting-experiments
-[gui]: #work-with-dvc-experiments-from-a-gui

 <admon type="">